 Dharma Rain Zen Center Site Plan

 The Dharma Rain site is roughly L-shaped with an entrance on the north side.
 As you enter the site from NE Siskiyou, the “oak savanah” is on your right with an adjacent path leading to NE 82nd Avenue to the west.
-On your left is an undeveloped area that will be the future home of the Siskiyou Cohousing community.

 You will continue past Uji, a double-wide modular building that houses the office and library.
 Across the open courtyard, you will see the children’s playground, the dormitories and then, ahead of you, the Sodo, the building that contains our meditation hall.